Timothyxxx/starter-academic/content/home/experience.md

     location: Harbin, China
     date_start: '2018-08-15'
     date_end: ''
-    description: Harbin Insititue is one of the best schools in China(C9 League).
+    description: Harbin Institute of Technology is one of the best schools in China(C9 League).
 It's my honor to study here during my undergraduate days.
 Thanks to the fund of Honors School!

 design:
   columns: '2'